Consumer edition active

 • Doctors use computed tomography and sometimes lung biopsy to diagnose the disease.

-• Treatment usually involves giving corticosteroids.
+• Treatment usually involves giving steroids.

 (See also Overview of Idiopathic Interstitial Pneumonias.)